MinasXir/node.js---FE-javascript-routing/README.md

 # node.js---FE-javascript-routing

-Make sure node.js is installed on your machine.
+1)Make sure node.js is installed on your machine.

+2)Download on clone the project.

+3)Open a terminal and type the bellow 2 commands

+npm install

-Open a termnal and type-->  npm start
+npm start

-This will start a node.js server witch will serve the app on port 3000
+As a result all the necessary packages will be installed and the app will start on port 3000 via express.

+Description:
+javascript-routing-with-node.js-server is simple one page application that renders different pages-content dynamicaly , based on the url-pathname state.